sameer2210/SpandaVidya/frontend/README.md

 Ancient wisdom.
 Modern intelligence.

-Naadi-raksha is designed to simulate the consultation style of an Ayurvedic practitioner—focusing on Doshas (Vata, Pitta, Kapha), lifestyle balance, and holistic well-being rather than symptom-only answers.
+SpandaVidyaAi is designed to simulate the consultation style of an Ayurvedic practitioner—focusing on Doshas (Vata, Pitta, Kapha), lifestyle balance, and holistic well-being rather than symptom-only answers.

 🚀 Features